dart-lang/sdk/pkg/analysis_server/doc/implementation/navigation.md

 ## Enhancing navigation

-If we have decided to provide navigation from a given kind of text that was previously not supported, you can add that support by extending the class `_DartNavigationComputerVisitor`.
+If we have decided to provide navigation from a given kind of text that was previously not supported, you can add that support by modifying the class `_DartNavigationComputerVisitor`.
 That class is a `RecursiveAstVisitor`, so the first task is to figure out which kind of node contains the text at the origin.
 You can then either add a new `visit` method for the node or edit an existing